Kmodikoane/exploredata_sql/README.md

-# exploredata
+# exploredata_sql
 ExploreAI academy data analysis projects
 This repository analyses water survey data using Excel and SQL

-The repository consists of two files.
+The repository consists of three main aspects
-!.
-Repo 1 - Consists of instructions, raw and uncleaned datasets
+1. The raw and uncleaned dataset
-2. Repo 2 - Consists of cleaned datasets and SQL data analysis scripts
+2. SQL scripts analysing the data
+3. Clean and secondary datasets that have been cleaned